lhukp/Witchery/README.md

 The macro name is build with the pet short name e.g. `scs` for your Succubus plus the slot id e.g. `61`.
 In this case the full macro name is `scs61`.

 You can also use macro fallback, if you need 1 macro for all pets.
-In this case this module searches for a fallback, is no pet specific macro is found.
+In this case this module searches for a fallback macro, if no pet specific macro is found.
 To name the fallback macro use `pet` plus the slot id e.g. `61`.

-To illustrate this, mine config uses 2 slots, one macro for all pets handles attack/stop.
+To illustrate this, my config uses 2 slots, one macro for all pets that handles attack/stop.
 The second slot holds specific pet abilities macro like `Seduce`, `Devour Magic`, `Sacrifice`, ...

 Slots I am using are `61` and `62`.
 So my macros named: